(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Implicit bias of SGD and GD

-Since the loss $F$ is non-convex, it is non-trivial that the iterates $(u_k, v_k)$ converge towards a global minimum.
-To prove this result, we consider the iterates $\beta_k = u_k \odot v_k$ and show that they follow a mirror descent recursion with time-varying potentials $(h_k)_{k\geq0}$ \citep{orabona2013varyingmirror} on the convex loss $\cL(\beta)$.
-The potentials are defined just below, and are closely related to the hyperbolic entropy \eqref{eq:hypentropy}.
+As in the continuous-time framework, our results heavily rely on showing that the iterates $(\beta_k)_k$ follow a mirror descent recursion with time-varying potentials on the convex loss $\cL(\beta)$.
+To show this, we first define the following quantities: